adsci/speedEST/src/text/votingRegressor.md

 In this setting, a regression tree is used as the base regressor, and in each training stage, a new regression tree is fit on the negative gradient of the loss function (mean squared error).
 In the end, the ensemble prediction can be obtained as the sum of the prediction of all regressors.

 To build the model, the `GradientBoostingRegressor` class in `scikit-learn` was used.
 An optimal set of model hyperparameters was found using 5-fold randomised cross validation on the full training set including 177 training examples.
-In th course of cross-validation, the values of the hyperparamers used to train the model were repeteadly sampled from a predefined distribution.
+In the course of cross-validation, the values of the hyperparamers used to train the model were repeatedly sampled from a predefined distribution.
-In the end, the optimal set was chosed as the one yielding the lowest mean squared error on the validation set.
+In the end, the optimal set was chosen as the one yielding the lowest mean squared error on the validation set.

 ## AdaBoost regressor (`AdaBoostRegressor`)

-Similar to the previous model, the AdaBoost (short for *Adaprive Boosting*) model trains regression trees sequentially so that each following predictor tries to correct its predecessor.
+Similar to the previous model, the AdaBoost (short for *Adaptive Boosting*) model trains regression trees sequentially so that each following predictor tries to correct its predecessor.
 In contrast to gradient boosting, AdaBoost adjusts the weights of the training examples according to the error of the current predictions.
 As a result, subsequent predictors focus more on  examples which are difficult to predict.
 The final prediction from the regressor is then obtained through a weighted sum of the predictions made by individual regressors.

 To build the model, the `AdaBoostRegressor` class in `scikit-learn` was used.
 An optimal set of model hyperparameters was found using 5-fold randomised cross validation on the full training set including 177 training examples.
-In th course of cross-validation, the values of the hyperparamers used to train the model were repeteadly sampled from a predefined distribution.
+In the course of cross-validation, the values of the hyperparamers used to train the model were repeatedly sampled from a predefined distribution.
-In the end, the optimal set was chosed as the one yielding the lowest mean squared error on the validation set.
+In the end, the optimal set was chosen as the one yielding the lowest mean squared error on the validation set.

 ## Voting regressor (`VotingRegressor`)